-The applicant is proposing construction of a new beach-fronting single-family residence.
+The applicants are proposing construction of a new beach fronting single-family residence.
 The major issue of this staff report concerns beachfront development that could be affected by flooding during strong storm events.

-Staff is recommending APPROVAL of the proposed project with six (6) special conditions regarding: 1) assumption of risk; 2) no future shoreline protective device; 3) conformance with the submitted drainage and run-off control plan (including landscaping controls); 4) submittal of revised plans showing relocation of rear yard perimeter wall; 5) future development; and 6) a deed restriction against the property, referencing all of the Special Conditions contained in this staff report.
+Staff is recommending APPROVAL of the proposed project with SIX (6) SPECIAL CONDITIONS regarding: 1) assumption of risk; 2) no future shoreline protective device; 3) future development; 4) conformance with the submitted drainage and run-off control plan; 5) landscape controls; and 6) a deed restriction against the property, referencing all of the Special Conditions contained in this staff report.

 Section 30600(c) of the Coastal Act provides for the issuance of coastal development permits directly by the Commission in regions where the local government having jurisdiction does not have a certified Local Coastal Program.
-The City of Newport Beach only has a certified Land Use Plan and has not exercised the options provided in 30600(b) or 30600.5 to issue its own permits.
+The City of Seal Beach does not have a certified Local Coastal Program.
 Therefore, the Coastal Commission is the permit issuing entity and the standard of review is Chapter 3 of the Coastal Act.
-The certified Land Use Plan may be used for guidance.